Search

 Append StepID to StepLoaded and StepCompleted event names will add the Step ID to the payload when you receive a StepLoaded and StepCompleted event.

-Once you've finished configuring your events, head over to the variants within the flow that you want to pick up the changes.
+Once you've finished enabling or disabling your events in this integration menu, head over to the variants within the flow that you want to pick up these changes.
 Deploy or re-deploy these variants.
-Changes to Integrations are not automatically deployed to variants.
+Changes in the Integration menu are not automatically deployed to variants, so it is imperative that you do this yourself.

-Since we're looking for the FlowLoaded event, add "FlowLoaded" as the event name.
-Name the trigger ("Flowloaded trigger" works) and Save.
+Since we'll be looking for the FlowLoaded event, add "FlowLoaded" as the event name.

 Now, open the Tags menu and navigate to New -> Tag Configuration -> Custom HTML.